jlooper/blog/about/README.md

 Our Privacy Policy can be found [here](/privacy-policy)

 Looking to contact me?
-Email me at jen @ ladeezfirstmedia.com.
+Use [this form](/contact) or email me at jen @ ladeezfirstmedia.com.
 My resume can be found [here](https://standardresume.co/JenLooper).